samsaq/COMP4321X-SearchEngine/README.md

 The Site
 ___
-1. We'll be finishing the initial site first
+1. Construct the search & results page to send and show results from API calls to the backend